 The Chemistry Department has over \$1,000,000 worth of aging equipment that is used throughout our curriculum.
 What message does the institution send to "entering students and faculty" when our maintenance budget will not cover the cost of even one service call?
-When we interview candidates for Dr. Acheson's position, what message do we send to candidates when we have essentially no money to help new faculty establish a research program?
-In order for the Department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of support from the university must dramatically increase in the coming years.
+While we greatly appreciate the Leighty funds that will soon become available for equipment modernization, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
+In order for the Department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of support from the university must dramatically increase.